TheLastGimbus/FreeBuddy/notes/mbb-protocol-wiki.md

 I don't know what last `255`/`0` mean - maybe it's something like "strength" of the canceling?
 I tried to change them, but nothing changes... maybe it's something legacy/working on other headphones.

+Headphones themselves seem to advertise *their current* anc mode on CommandId=42 (still same service).
+They do it like this:
+- `[1, 2, 4, 1]` for noise-canceling
+- `[1, 2, 0, 0]` for off
+- `[1, 2, 0, 2]` for transparency

+They send this when you hold them, pull them out of your ear, and they even echo-style it back when you change the mode with app.

+Looks like last byte is the mode number, same as third byte in CommandID=4.
+I don't know what rest of them do, but 🤷

 ### 10 CommandID=13 - Party :tada:
 This seems to be some kind of party mode.
 Hear me out.
 Those buds randomly start to span out shitload of those jsons: